 There's been a renewed interest in the making and drinking of fruit-flavored cordials and cordial stemware, perhaps best known from the Anne of Green Gables book series by L. M. Montgomery - the traditional Raspberry Cordial.

 For centuries, condiments were necessary because of the lack of refrigeration.
 Even when used expediently, meat sometimes had begun to spoil by the time it reached the dinner table.
 Spices, vinegars and oils were used to hid the pungency of the spoiling meat.
 In addition, salt and pepper on food were an absolute necessity at the Victorian table.
 Abe offers an array of antique silver plate items made for serving these condiments, ranging from fabulous silverplated cruet sets to various salt and pepper receptacles.

 The basic condiment set began with salt and pepper servers.
-Next, a mustard jar would be added.
+Next, a mustard pot or jar would be added.
 Other containers, called cruets, were then added in various sizes.
 These were generally used for a variety of vinegars and oils.
 Another serving piece was the muffineer, a caster that held sugar or any other condiment meant to be sprinkled onto foods.

 Salt was usually served in open containers, sometimes referred to as a salt cellar or salt stand.
 Some salt containers had glass liners to help prevent the corrosion that begins when silver and salt come in contact with each other.